 The Bible teaches that God gave the first human beings certain rules to live by in their perfect environment.
 God explained what they should do and what they should not do.
 Then He gave them the freedom of choice and He identified the consequences of making the wrong choice.
 Then He waited to see how they would choose.

 At this point another created being, Satan, appears and encourages the first humans to question God’s commands, and promises them benefits from disobeying God’s commands.
 The allure was too great, they made the wrong choice, and God’s promised consequences came into play.
 From then on their lives would be marked by the principle of Death, with its accompanying pain and suffering.
 And they now were aware of both Good and Evil.
 God had honored their choice and He was true regarding the consequences.

 Death at Work

 God’s statement to the first pair of humans regarding the fruit of a certain tree was “in the day that you eat of it you will surely die.”
 They ate and eventually they died.
-If they hadn’t eaten, they would have lived forever.
+They would have lived forever if they hadn’t disobeyed.
 The consequence of their disobedience was that Death was now operational in their bodies.

 The Inherited Curse

 So does this mean that God is to blame because we humans we chose a different path.
 Hardly.
 That would put us in the position of blaming Him for giving us the freedom of choice.
 God’s character and His intentions for the world(humanity) have not changed.
-We are the ones who decided to take a different path, a path of disobedience, death, and one which includes both good and evil.
+We decided to take a different path.
+We chose a path of disobedience, death, and one which includes both good and evil.